IndomieGorengSatu/Mie/README.md

-## Nurse: Doctor, there's a patient that says he's invisible.
-Doctor: Well, tell him I can't see him right now!
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.